danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 There are many more examples that reinforce the idea of fun, as if simply stating this would be enough to convince users to work through learning to program and not be too put off by its underlying difficulty.
 In what follows we encourage you to have fun with %geometry%, following on from drawing an ellipse in the previous chapter.
 The idea is to further explore various shapes, sizes, positions, space, and lengths, all which are regarded as geometry by mathematics and have multiple applications in everyday life including, but not limited to, typography, signage, graphic design and architecture, as well as other organizational forms.
 More specifically, points, lines, and planes are regarded as the foundational elements of design as these elements are used to constitute objects, and the world is made up of various objects that have particular properties.
 Fun with geometry comes from manipulating these properties, and reconstituting them anew, creating alternative patterns of recognition and understanding.[^Fun2] As Olga Goriunova states in her edited book *Fun and Software*, %fun% with computers is considered to be a mode of thinking,[^Olga] and, furthermore, fun can be had with the paradoxes that arise in the process.
 By creating new computational objects, you will manipulate learnt procedural logics, and explore how these might be adapted and redrawn.
 Variable geometry in this sense is about shape-shifting: re-imagining all sorts of new shapes, compositional forms, and spatial relations, thereby challenging geometric conventions.[^Femke]

-We take the example of %emojis% — ideograms, typically smileys — as typographic shorthand for expressing facial emotional states such as happiness, ":D".
-These have become pervasive in communication, and are no longer simply typographic, but actual pictures which can be funny at times, but also come with underlying issues related to the politics of representation.
+We take the example of %emoticons% — ideograms, typically smileys — as typographic shorthand for expressing facial emotional states such as happiness, ":D".
+These have become pervasive in communication, and are no longer simply typographic, but actual pictures which can be funny at times as %emojis%, but also come with underlying issues related to the politics of representation.
 More on this below, but for now, suffice to say, emojis make a good example as they consist of geometric shapes, using lines, points, planes, and colors.
 This chapter is about having fun with this (even if some of the underlying issues are not fun at all), exploring the affective dimension of emojis, and the varying representations that we encounter in everyday communications.

 The relationship between emoji standardization and a politics of representation has been explored by many commentators.
 The essay "Modifying the Universal," written by Roel Roscam Abbing, Peggy Pierrot and Femke Snelting is a good example,[^Emojis] as it investigates the politics of emoji "universalism."
 Emojis emerged from the Unicode project, that has set the computing industry standard for the consistent encoding, %representation%, and handling of text for software internationalization in all major operating systems and writing applications since 1987.
 Interestingly, on a technical level, Unicode provides a unique code point (a number) to represent a character in an abstract way and leaves the visual rendering (size, font, shape, geometry) to other software, such as a web browser or word processor.
 It is the question of representation that interests us here.